 Please review the following material for the type of presentation you are giving at the meeting.
-Please note that Speed Talks and Coates Speed Talks also include presenting a poster.
-Thus, the talk should highlight the material, and take-home message, of the poster.
-Specific instructions for preparing your PowerPoint presentation below.
+Please note that Speed (Lightning) Talks and Coates Speed Talks also include presenting a poster.
+Thus, the talk should highlight the material and take-home message of the poster.
+Specific instructions for preparing your PowerPoint presentation are below.

 - We will have a professional AV setup and staff working with us on presentations and so it is particularly important that you adhere to the presentation information given here.

 - The length of each talk is 15 minutes.
 There will be no questions following each talk.
 Instead, questions and discussion will be at the end of a session comprising talks of a common topic.
 The session chair will moderate this discussion.